etienne582/better-novius/README.md

     - Select the folder where your extension files are located (the root with `manifest.json`)

 5. **Verify**

     - Your extension should now appear in the extensions list
     - If there are errors, click “Errors” under your extension to see what needs fixing

+## Configuration

+-   In the option page of the extension set your user email

 ---